Nolan Gorman Player Props: Cardinals vs. Rangers

-Nolan Gorman, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Dane Dunning on the mound, June 6 at 8:05 PM ET.
+Nolan Gorman -- .143 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Jon Gray on the hill, on June 7 at 8:05 PM ET.

-He reached base in his only plate appearance in his last appearance against the Rangers.
+In his previous game he had a hitless showing (0-for-4) against the Rangers.

 Nolan Gorman Game Info & Props vs. the Rangers